Lower Bounds for Polynomials with Simplex Newton Polytopes Based on Geometric Programming: Main Results

 \section{Main Results}

-In this section, we provide sufficient criteria on the coefficients of a polynomial $f$, which imply that $f$ is a sum of nonnegative circuit polynomials or a sum of (binomial) squares and therefore nonnegative.
+In this section, we provide sufficient criteria on the coefficients of a polynomial $f$ which imply that $f$ is a sum of nonnegative circuit polynomials or a sum of (binomial) squares and therefore that $f$ is nonnegative.
 We introduce a new lower bound for nonnegativity, which we will later relate to geometric programs.
-Since all our statements are about polynomials with simplex Newton polytope and a non-zero constant term, we make the following assumption for the remainder of this article.\\